stevenjlho/leetcode/solutions/11. Container With Most Water/README.md

 ## Intuition

-Use a two-pointer approach starting from both ends of the array to maximize the area between the two lines,
+Using a two-pointer approach allows us to efficiently explore potential containers and track the one with the maximum area.

 ## Approach